'He's a physical specimen' - Rashford compared to Ronaldo by Man Utd boss Solskjaer | Goal.com

 'He's a physical specimen' - Rashford compared to Ronaldo by Man Utd boss Solskjaer

-Ole Gunnar Solskjaer again compared Marcus Rashford to Cristiano Ronaldo after Manchester United's win over Newcastle United.
+Ole Gunnar Solskjaer has repeated his comparison of Marcus Rashford to Cristiano Ronaldo after Manchester United's win over Newcastle United.

 Rashford scored his 11th Premier League goal of the season – his best tally in a campaign – in the 4-1 Boxing Day victory at Old Trafford.